migpovrap/ParkingManagementSystem/README.md

-## Projeto for Introduction to Algorithms and Data Structures class (LEIC-T 2024)
+## Project for my Introduction to Algorithms and Data Structures class

 ### Parking Management System